ntustison/Histograms/Text/results2.md

   illustrate the lack of segmentation overlap with reference segmentations caused by distortions produced by noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric over all five algorithms.
-We provide the results of the two pathologically-relevant labels for comparison: ``ventilation defect'' (Cluster 1) and ``hypo-ventilation'' (Cluster 2).  }
+We provide the results of the two pathologically relevant labels for comparison: ``ventilation defect'' (Cluster 1) and ``hypo-ventilation'' (Cluster 2).  }
   }